davidchou0112/Chrome-CountDownTimer-Extension/README.md

-# A simple countdown timer!
+# A simple countdown timer for Google Chrome Extension!

 A quick and simple countdown timer to add to your Chrome extensions!